 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements, including additional acceptable tests and related scores.

 The ministère de l’Éducation, du Loisir et du Sport (MELS) requires all registered students to have a “permanent code” (a unique identifying number) which is assigned by MELS.

-To be permitted to register for future courses, all graduate students must complete the Academic Success & Integrity Module prior to or within their first term of admission.
+To be permitted to register for future courses, all graduate students must complete the Academic Success & Integrity Module before the DNE deadline of the first term of admission.
 Students who fail to submit the ASIM online module will be blocked from registering for the following academic term(s) and from making changes to their current registration until the module is completed.

 Depending on the degree program and on the number of courses required, prerequisite courses taken in a Qualifying Program may be taken prior to admission into a graduate program or concurrently with the graduate program.